leomccormack/Spatial_Audio_Framework/README.md

 * **rotator** - rotates spherical harmonic signals (aka Ambisonic signals) given yaw-pitch-roll angles [12].
 * **sldoa** - a sound-field visualiser based on directly depicting the DoA estimates extracted from multiple spatially-localised active-intensity vectors; as proposed in [8].

-Note that many of these examples have also been integrated into VST audio plug-ins using the JUCE framework and can be found [here](http://research.spa.aalto.fi/projects/sparta_vsts/).
+Note that many of these examples have also been integrated into VST audio plug-ins using the JUCE framework and can be found [here](https://github.com/leomccormack/SPARTA).

 ## Contributing

 Suggestions and contributions to the code are both welcomed and encouraged.
 It should be highlighted that, in general, the framework has been designed to be highly modular with plenty of room for expansion.
-Therefore,
+Therefore:
 * if you are researcher who has developed a new spatial-audio related method and want to integrate it into the framework... or
 * if you notice that an existing piece of code can be rewritten to make it clearer/faster, or to fix a bug...